Couchers-org/couchers/app/readme.md

 # Couchers.org app

 **Note**: If you have **any trouble** with this, send Aapeli or Lucas a message on Slack.
-He's more than happy to spend a bit of time helping you set things up!
+They're more than happy to spend a bit of time helping you set things up!

 To **run the app locally**, you need to do **four things**: